 Collectively these banks have been stern in contribution to Kenya’s well-developed financial sector which contributed 7% to GDP in 2016.
 Making it possible for Kenya to be recognized as a world leader in mobile money technology through innovations like the Agent Banking Model which functions by allowing commercial banks and deposit-taking Microfinance institutions to contract third party retail networks as Banking Agents delivering approved financial services on their behalf through the process of application, vetting, and approval.

 It has since reported significant growth reaching 96% with Equity Bank recording an average number of 20,000 agents recruited since its introduction.

 Kenya’s Commercial banking sector is one of the largest in Sub-Saharan Africa placing fourth after South Africa, Nigeria, and Mauritius, and is the central catalyst to Kenya’s GDP growth.
-Records reflect that Between January 2016 and March 2017, the banking sub-sector has accounted for a 60% asset total in the financial services sector.
+Records reflect that Between January 2016 and March 2017, the banking sub-sector accounted for 60% of asset total in the financial services sector.

 It’s been key in the creation of jobs, taxes, wealth facilitation, and credit access — accounting for 25% of the total loan portfolio and Government profit from tax revenue from these banks, earning over KSH 143 billion in tax returns between 2016/17 – 2017/18 financial years.
 These banks are the countries’ regional leaders that have a growing influence on the country’s economic diversification.